jssql1234/docs-sqlacc/docs/usage/stock/stock-guide.md

 ## Stock Adjustment / Stock Take

 :::success[INFO]
-Check out our new [Stock Take App](https://www.sql.com.my/sqlstocktake/)
+Check out our new [stock take app](https://www.sql.com.my/sqlstocktake/)
 :::

 Allows user to key-in quantity in and quantity out from the system, just like a combination of stock received and stock issue.
 Normally used for stock take purposes. **(Stock > Stock Adjustment > New)**

 :::info
-Watch tutorial video here: [Youtube](https://www.youtube.com/watch?v=uEbCRAftQ4A&feature=youtu.be)
+Watch tutorial video here: [youtube](https://www.youtube.com/watch?v=uEbCRAftQ4A&feature=youtu.be)
 :::

 1. Click on **Stock**